 ACI: Graduate Certificate (Clinical Redesign)

-The ACI partners with the University of Tasmania to deliver the Graduate Certificate (Clinical Redesign) for healthcare teams to deliver priority projects and learn in-depth skills in project and change management and service redesign.
+The ACI partners with the University of Tasmania to deliver the Graduate Certificate (Clinical Redesign) for healthcare teams to conduct priority projects and learn in-depth skills in project and change management and service redesign.

 Aims: